Effects of Radiation on Semiconductors

 2. TID (Total Ionizing Dose)

-The charge generated by radiation accumulates in the semiconductor, gradually changing its characteristics.
-This is referred to as TID (Total Ionizing Dose).
-In CMOS devices, ionized charge can become trapped in the insulating layer or cause defects in the crystal structure.
+Ionizing radiation creates charge that becomes trapped in insulating layers and/or generates defects, gradually shifting device characteristics.
+This cumulative effect is referred to as TID (Total Ionizing Dose).
+In CMOS, trapped charge in oxides and interface states drives the dominant behavior.
 TID evaluation is typically performed using gamma rays.

 • MOSFET threshold voltage (Vth) shift